miyakawataku/fluent-plugin-nsca/README.md

 `{"num" => 42}` is input to the tag `ddos`, the plugin sends a service check with the service description "ddos" (the tag name).

+Be aware that if the service description exceeds 128 bytes, it will be truncated.

 #### Return code